v-viksur/architecture-center/docs/microservices/ingestion-workflow.md

 4. Schedule a drone for pickup (Drone service).
 5. Create a new delivery entity (Delivery service).

 This is the core of the entire application, so the end-to-end process must be performant as well as reliable.
-Here are some of the particular challenges that must be addressed:
+Some particular challenges must be addressed:

 - **Load leveling**.
 Too many client requests can overwhelm the system with inter-service network traffic.
 It can also overwhelm backend dependencies such as storage or remote services.
 These may react by throttling the services calling them, creating back pressure in the system.
 Therefore, it's important to load level the requests coming into the system, by putting them into a buffer or queue for processing.